-Most people are not aware of the local coconuts currently cultivated in Sri Lanka.
-Often due to the superstition in the society and following the non-updating instructions, not a single coconut tree can get the maximum results.
+Most people are unaware of the local coconuts cultivated in Sri Lanka.
+Often due to the superstition in society and following the non-updating instructions, not a single coconut tree can get the maximum results.

-In coconut cultivation, it is certainly difficult to identify the exact type of coconut.
-This is due to the fact that coconut is a monoecious plant (i.e. Both male and female flowers in the same plant) and some plants self-pollinate and some coconut plants cross-pollinate.
-During cross-pollinate, the resulting coconut seedlings can cause more or less a combination of the characteristics of the mother plant and the father plant, or both.
+In coconut cultivation, it is indeed difficult to identify the exact type of coconut.
+This is because coconut is a monoecious plant (i.e., male and female flowers in the same plant), and some plants self-pollinate, and some coconut plants cross-pollinate.
+During cross-pollination, the resulting coconut seedlings can cause more or less a combination of the characteristics of the mother plant and the father plant, or both.

-Different names are being used for the same variety even in different areas.
-Since this leads to many issues and misconceptions, it is always prudent to use the names given under scientific categorization.
+Different names are used for the same variety, even in other areas.
+Since this leads to many issues and misconceptions, using the names given under scientific categorization is always prudent.

 Dr. D.V.
-Liyanage, in 1958 presented a report to the Coconut Research Institute identifying three main varieties and thirteen sub-varieties of coconuts in Sri Lanka.
-Three main varieties categorized according to their morphology and breeding behavior are shown below:
+Liyanage 1958 presented a report to the Coconut Research Institute identifying three main varieties and thirteen sub-varieties of coconuts in Sri Lanka.
+Three main varieties categorized according to their morphology and breeding behaviour are shown below: